 The alkaline metal Beryllium is highly valuable in many of its forms, such as the gemstones emerald and aquamarine which it is found in.
 The element is also frequently used in aerospace technology for its resilience to wear.
 However, in your water supply, Beryllium is potentially very hazardous to your overall health.

-What are the potential risks caused by Beryllium in Water?
+What is Beryllium in Water?What are the potential risks caused by Beryllium in Water?

 What are methods of Water filtration and protection from Beryllium?